 Section 1 – Future of Work Aspirations

-If we’ve learned anything from the 2020 Pandemic is that external market forces are unpredictable, and they can forever change the make-up of markets.
-COVID-19 led to a rush indoors.
-Closeted people became online shoppers and remote workers overnight.
+If we’ve learned anything from the lockdowns, is that external market forces are unpredictable, and they can swiftly change the make-up of markets.

 The Temps are Now Permanent

-There are a number of ways you can read the term ‘flexible workforce.’
-One perspective is that your full-time contracted employees are afforded more flexibility in when and where they work.
-Another is more fundamental: fostering a workforce that adapts to change as it needs to.
+The term ‘flexible workforce’ can mean a number of things.
+One perspective is that your permanent employees are granted more flexibility in when and where they work.
+Another is more fundamental: fostering a workforce capable of adapting to change as and when needed.

-These days, when a task or activity needs to be done, there are many mechanisms that can be employed to completing it including various forms of automation, knowledge markets, crowdsourcing platforms, task portals (like Fiverr and Upwork, etc.), contingent workers, and workers employed on full-time contracts.
+These days, when a task or activity needs to be done, there are many mechanisms that can be employed to complete it; including various forms of automation, knowledge markets, crowd sourcing platforms, task portals, freelancers, self-employed contractors and, permanent workers.
 A flexible workforce should be able to dovetail into work allocation systems to deliver best-fit talent to the right task at the right time.

 A Total Talent Management Approach

-Total Talent Management (‘TTM’) describes the implementing a uniform operational behavior to evaluate talent needs, design, operate, and review talent operations in such a way that combines all available sourcing options.
+Total Talent Management (TTM) describes the implementation of a uniform operational behavior to evaluate talent needs and design, operate, and review talent operations in a way that combines all available sourcing options.

 Hybrid and Remote Workforce

-More than 20 percent of the workforce could work remotely three to five days a week as effectively as they could if working from an office.
-Covid-19 has broken through cultural and technological barriers that prevented remote work in the past, setting in motion a structural shift in where work takes place, at least for some people.
+More than 20% of the workforce could work remotely 3 to 5 days a week as effectively as they could if working from an office.
+The pandemic has broken through barriers that prevented widespread remote working in the past, setting in motion a structural shift for many workers.